openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 ## Known Limitatios

+### Gateway Limitations

+Gateway channel `location` is reflecting the state correctly but isn't writeable.
+The Model says it `canReceive` command `coordinates` but in fact sending responds `http status 400`.
+Channel will stay in this binding hoping a DIRIGERA software update will resolve this issue.

 ### Speaker Limitations

-Speaker channel `mute` is relfecting the state correctly but isn't writeable.
+Speaker channel `mute` is reflecting the state correctly but isn't writeable.
-The Model is reflecting the device `canReceive` command `isMuted` but in fact sending the command is answering with http status 400.
+The Model says it `canReceive` command `isMuted` but in fact sending responds `http status 400`.
 If mute is performed on Sonos App the channel is updating correctly, but sending the command fails!
+Channel will stay in this binding hoping a DIRIGERA software update will resolve this issue.

 ## Full Example